zhubao315/learn-agentic-ai/comprehensive_guide_daca.md

 ---

 ### Conclusion
-The diagram’s "Top 4 Agentic AI Architecture Design Patterns" focus on autonomous, agentic systems, presenting four high-level patterns (Reflection, Tool Use, Planning, MultiAgent) that emphasize dynamic decision-making and flexibility.
+The Core’s "Top 4 Agentic AI Architecture Design Patterns" focus on autonomous, agentic systems, presenting four high-level patterns (Reflection, Tool Use, Planning, MultiAgent) that emphasize dynamic decision-making and flexibility.
 Anthropic’s framework in "Building Effective Agents" is broader, covering both structured workflows (Prompt Chaining, Routing, Parallelization, Orchestrator-Workers, Evaluator-Optimizer) and autonomous agents, with a strong emphasis on starting simple and adding complexity only when needed.

-The diagram’s patterns align most closely with Anthropic’s "Agents" category and some workflows like Evaluator-Optimizer and Orchestrator-Workers, but Anthropic provides a more comprehensive and practical framework by including non-agentic workflows and detailed implementation advice.
-If you’re building an autonomous AI system, the diagram’s patterns are directly relevant, but Anthropic’s document offers a more complete roadmap for deciding when and how to use agentic systems versus simpler solutions.
+The Core patterns align most closely with Anthropic’s "Agents" category and some workflows like Evaluator-Optimizer and Orchestrator-Workers, but Anthropic provides a more comprehensive and practical framework by including non-agentic workflows and detailed implementation advice.
+If you’re building an autonomous AI system, the Core patterns are directly relevant, but Anthropic’s document offers a more complete roadmap for deciding when and how to use agentic systems versus simpler solutions.

 ---